The Road From Paris: China’s Climate U-Turn

 For all its green talk, China is sticking to fossil fuels

 London, 12 December – While leaders of western countries fret about their greenhouse gas emissions in Katowice, China is forging ahead with new projects and investments in coal and gas.
-According to a new paper from the Global Warming Foundation (GWPF), the Communist Party’s survival depends on delivering economic growth and cleaner air.
+According to a new paper from the Global Warming Policy Foundation (GWPF), the Communist Party’s survival depends on delivering economic growth and cleaner air.

 As the report’s author Patricia Adams explains:

 “The Chinese have spent a lot of money on renewables without results on anything like the scale required.
 So despite their continuing outward support for the green agenda, China is actually going all out for fossil fuels.
 The Communist Party’s grip on power depends on it.”

 As a result, analysts expect China’s coal production to continue to grow, with increases of 10 percent likely in the next two years.
 Such changes dwarf any reductions that are likely in western countries.

 “Just a few years ago, China was lauded as a climate saviour.
 That’s all in the past now.”